 There are three broad approaches used by Business Valuers.
 These are :

 The asset-based approach utilises the Company’s adjusted balance sheet as the primary focus of fair market value.

 The theory of the income approach is that the value of the business is the present value of the future economic benefits (income stream) it’s expected to provide.

 The market approach draws comparisons to publicly traded companies or private companies that are similar to the subject company.

 Any single valuation approach may be used.
 Professional practices, Real Estate Agents, and Medical and Veterinary Practices may utilise a different approach.
-Family Court Valuations sometimes also necessitate the use of another approach.
-One thing is paramount in Business Valuation, and that is that the valuer has the qualifications and experience to provide a valuation that is accepted for both merger and acquisition or litigation purposes.
+Family Court Valuations sometimes also necessitate the use of another approach, that of value to owner.
+One thing is paramount in Business Valuation, and that is that the valuer has the qualifications and experience to provide a valuation that is accepted for both merger and acquisition and litigation purposes.